geoserver/geoserver-history/doc/user/source/installation/geoserver-upgrade.rst

    Undeploying the web application will delete the data directory.
 You **must** copy the data directory to a location external to the web application.

 #.
 Backup the data directory.
 #.
-Undeploy the old geoserver version.
+Undeploy the old GeoServer version.
 #.
-Deploy the new geoserver version.
+Deploy the new GeoServer version.
 #.
 Copy the backed up data directory into the web application root over-writting the existing directory.
 #.
 Restart the web application.